I think I’m being discriminated against.

 A property owner is refusing to rent to me because I receive rental assistance.

-Santa Monica Municipal Code § 4.28.030 says that landlords cannot "refuse to rent or lease a housing accommodation ... or otherwise deny to or withhold from any person or persons, a housing accommodation" on the basis of source of income.
+Santa Monica Municipal Code § 4.28.030 says that landlords cannot "refuse to rent or lease a housing accommodation...or otherwise deny to or withhold from any person or persons, a housing accommodation" on the basis of source of income.
 If you are a qualified renter and an owner is refusing to rent to you because of your income source, contact the City Attorney’s Office.

-I am low-income and need legal assistance.
+I earn low-income and need legal assistance.

 I have other questions about housing rights in the City of Santa Monica.

-Please contact the City Attorney’s Office.
+Contact the City Attorney’s Office.

 I need additional housing resources for Los Angeles County.

-Please visit the Los Angeles County Housing Resource Center.
+Visit the Los Angeles County Housing Resource Center.